 - Use a seat cushion on the places you sit.

 - Reduce how much you strain when you poop by eating more fiber or drinking enough water.

-Corticosteroid or local anesthetic injections can help temporarily relieve pain.
+Local anesthetic or corticosteroid injections can help temporarily relieve pain.
 Anesthetic injections do this by blocking nerve signals.
 Corticosteroid injections reduce swelling and inflammation.

-A healthcare professional will usually administer these injections every few months.
-But these medications aren’t recommended for long-term use.
+A healthcare professional will determine which of these methods could help your pudendal nerve compression, based on the cause of your pain.
+They will usually administer the injections every few months.
+But these medications are not recommended for long-term use.

-Other prescribed medications to help control pain may include:
+Other prescribed medications to help manage pain may include: